uvm-plaid/CIROH-NextGen-SMS-UVM/UVM-NRT-RoS/WifiBee-SWARM/README.md

 ### TODOS:
 - Check out the https://github.com/bportaluri/WiFiEsp/tree/master library
 - Try and send NEMA checksums
-- Read Chris's slack messages
+- NEW: Open a TCP socket with a tcp client
-- Have Jamie solder the LEDs
+  - Might need to "spoof" the telnet connection